6 steps to build a neural network in OpenNN

 // Split data set into training, selection and testing samples

-To get the input and target variables number, we use the following command:
+To get the input and target features count, we use the following command:

 2. Neural network